SpaceStation1/demo-rest-api/README.md

 # demo-rest-api
 Technical assignment:
 ## Installation
 To use this repository, you need to download it.
+Then you need to change the name of the login and password from your database demo/src/main/resources/initDB.sql spring.datasource.url=jdbc:postgresql://localhost:5432/baza1 spring.datasource.username=root spring.datasource.password=root

 Usage
 This application has multiple entry points: